Senator Mark Warner: The 21st century’s wars will be fought with misinformation

 MW: Chris Krebs [the director of the Cybersecurity and Infrastructure Security Agency (CISA) in DHS] has done a very good job.
 Most all state election systems now have what they call an Einstein (cybersecurity certification) program, which is a basic protection unit.
 I think we are better protected from hacking into actual voting machines or actual election night results.
 But we could do better.

 There were a number of secretaries of state who in the first year after 2016 didn’t believe the problem was real.
-I’m really proud of our [Senate Intelligence] committee because we kept it bi-partisan and we’ve laid [the problem] out—both the election interference, and the Russian social media use.
+I’m really proud of our [Senate Intelligence] committee because we kept it bipartisan and we’ve laid [the problem] out—both the election interference, and the Russian social media use.
 I don’t think there’s an election official around that doesn’t realize these threats are real.

 But I think the White House has been grossly irresponsible for not being willing to echo these messages.
 I think it’s an embarrassment that Mitch McConnell has not allowed any of these election security bills to come to the floor of the Senate.
 I think it’s an embarrassment that the White House continues to fight tooth and nail against any kind of low-hanging fruit like [bills mandating] paper ballot backups and post-election audits.
 I’m still very worried that three large [election equipment] companies control 90% of all the voter files in the country.
 It doesn’t have to be the government, but there’s no kind of independent industry standard on safety and security.